statistics-exercises/exact-histogram/README.md

 You should not be suprised to learn that the histogram does indeed converge.
 You should not be surprised by this fact as I told you in the very first sentence of these instructions that when we calculate a histogram we are __estimating the probablity mass function__ for the random variable.
 Consequently, similarly to how we check whether the true expectation lies within our confidence limit we can also check whether the true probablity mass function lies within the confidence limit for our histogram.

-Your task in this exercise is thus to plot two bar charts.
-One of these bar charts should show the exact probablity mass function for a discrete uniform random variable that can take any value that is greater than or equal to 1 and less than or equal to 6.
+__Your task in this exercise is thus to plot two bar charts.__  One of these bar charts should show the exact probablity mass function for a discrete uniform random variable that can take any integer value that is greater than or equal to 1 and less than or equal to 6.
 The second should show the probablity mass function for a binomial random variable with n=6 and p=0.5.
 Notice that you can calculate the exact probability mass function for a binomial random variable by using scipy as follows:

 ```python
 import scipy.stats